kholland1/chemstep-development/docs/manual_docking.rst

 * :py:class:`chemstep.job_array.SlurmJobArray` – builds a SLURM batch script, submits it, and polls for completion.
 * :py:class:`chemstep.job_array.SGEJobArray` – equivalent helper for Sun Grid Engine / UGE clusters.

-The complete list of attributes and methods for each class is in the :doc:`API reference <api/modules>`.

 These autogenerate array scripts (`run_array_round_N.sh`) with sensible defaults that you can override via ``slurm_options``/``sge_options``.